Our Story & Staff

 Francie Bryan, Cemetery & Trust Administrator / Pre-Arrangement Counselor

 I attended UC Davis majoring in Mass Communications.
 I have worked at KCRA-TV Channel 3 in Sacramento in various capacities with my last title as Research & Marketing Specialist for 13 years.
 During employment there I was voted President of the American Marketing Association where I organized and implemented the first Sports Marketing Seminar in Sacramento, which was one of the most successful fundraisers in the association.

 I started employment at Bryan-Braker Funeral Home in 1999.
 I am a member of Soroptimist of Central Solano County, Le Tip of Vacaville and a committee member for the annual Solano Wine & Food Jubilee benefitting NorthBay Hospice & Bereavement programs.
-I am a supporter of many fundraisers benefitting non-profit organizations in Solano county.
+I am a supporter of many fundraisers benefitting non-profit organizations in Solano County.

-You may contact Francie directly at [email protected]
+Contact Francie directly at [email protected]

 Jenna Bryan Stewart, General Manager

 Ending up in the family business was never in my plans.
 I left the Solano County area three weeks after I graduated from Fairfield High School.
 Over a span of 12 years I spent time in Chico, San Diego and San Francisco, finishing my BA in Organizational Communication at SFSU.
 During that time I also completed two Internships which took me to Iceland and Germany.